Azure/template-analyzer/docs/built-in-bpa-rules.md

 Web apps should require HTTPS to ensure connections are made to the expected server and data in transit is protected from network layer eavesdropping attacks.

 **Recommendation**: To [use HTTPS to ensure server/service authentication and protect data in transit from network layer eavesdropping attacks](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-bindings#enforce-https), in the [Microsoft.Web/Sites resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites?tabs=json#siteproperties-object), add (or update) the *httpsOnly* property, setting its value to `true`.

+## SQL servers with auditing to storage account destination should be configured with 90 days retention or higher
+Set the data retention for your SQL Server's auditing to storage account destination to at least 90 days.

+**Recommendation**: For incident investigation purposes, we recommend setting the data retention for your [SQL Server' auditing to storage account destination](https://docs.microsoft.com/en-us/azure/templates/microsoft.sql/2020-11-01-preview/servers/auditingsettings?tabs=json#serverblobauditingpolicyproperties-object) to at least 90 days.
+Confirm that you are meeting the necessary retention rules for the regions in which you are operating.
+This is sometimes required for compliance with regulatory standards.